pontelaw/pontelaw.github.io/_posts/2023-01-31-capstone-project.md

-## AustinI: A Chatbot with personality
+## AustinI: Chatbot With Personality - Intro

 For my main project this semester, I am building an AI chatbot that will take input and respond in a more natural way.
 Designed to combat the staleness of other AI, this intelligence can hold normal conversations.
 I trained it on a .json of questions and answers built around my normal speech.
 This includes things like more vibrant and less stiff word choice.